MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/selector-test.md

 author: jonmeyers
 ms.author: jonmeyers
 zone_pivot_groups: api-reference
-description: Adds one or more campaigns to the specified account. (test)
+description: Adds one or more campaigns to the specified account (test).
 dev_langs:
 - csharp
 - java